 \section{Methods}

-To investigate the impact of magnification bias on redshift-space clustering, we use $N$-body simulations, which naturally account for the fully non-linear structure formation, and extract light-cones with various magnification bias selections.
-We then estimate the first three even multipole moments of the two-point correlation function in the light-cones, in several tomographic redshift bins, and run a Monte Carlo Markov Chain (MCMC) likelihood analysis to sample the parameters of the model described in \cref{sec:theory}.
-We present in this section the different methods that we used.
+To investigate the impact of magnification bias on clustering in redshift space, we used $N$-body simulations, which naturally account for the fully non-linear structure formation, and extracted light cones with various magnification bias selections.
+We then estimated the first three even multipole moments of the two-point correlation function in the light cones in several tomographic redshift bins and ran a Monte Carlo Markov chain (MCMC) likelihood analysis to sample the parameters of the model described in \cref{sec:theory}.
+We present the different methods in this section.